kailash-manasarovar/statement/docs/timeline/2024/december.md

 - In July 2025, I'll find out [I'm officially unsafe in France](../2025/july.md#lourdes) and pretty much everywhere and anywhere in the world.
 - I have no option but to start a new life in a perma-liminal state; stateless essentially as anyone could do anything at all to me and no-one would assist.
 - I'm unable to work as 1-in-3 Western men are horror-porn addicts, and the others have a mate who is one, and I'd be having to work with the people who masturbated over me living as a sedated sex-slave in my own home; men who expected me to be murdered, commit suicide, or just disappear and be forgotten I guess.
-- I decide to devote my time to God and live on my substantial savings (the ultimate irony as these were intended to be inherited by a porn-gang member on my death through marriage) until God says otherwise.
+- I decide to devote my time to God and live on my substantial savings (the ultimate irony as these were intended to be inherited on my death by a porn-gang member through faux-marriage) until God says otherwise.
-- He's always very clear about what to do, at least He is to me with the small things He insists upon.
+- He's always very clear about what to do; at least He is to me with the small things He insists upon while I don't understand anything else.
 - I guess I'm really really famous aren't I.
 - It's so gross.
 - But mostly the women don't know yet, do they.
 - I wonder just how many women and children are in porn-hell right now because everyone's ashamed of themselves and hopes it'll all go away, poof!
 - Or is the world officially evil now?
-- Should normal, law-abiding, tax-paying citizens expect to be drugged and raped by (apparently) normal, law-abiding, tax-paying citizens?
+- Should normal, law-abiding, tax-paying citizens start expecting to be drugged and raped by (apparently) normal, law-abiding, tax-paying citizens?

 ## Threats